Immune-modified Response Criteria in Cancer Immunotherapy Clinical Trials

 Thursday, Nov.
 8, 2018

 2 – 6 p.m.

-This workshop is intended to identify best practices for design, conduct, data collection, and analysis of clinical trials evaluating tumor measurement based efficacy endpoints for cancer immunotherapeutics and to engage with leaders in academia, industry, international regulatory, and patient groups.
+This free workshop was intended to identify best practices for design, conduct, data collection, and analysis of clinical trials evaluating tumor measurement based efficacy endpoints for cancer immunotherapeutics and to engage with leaders in academia, industry, international regulatory, and patient groups.
 Numerous studies have been reported in the literature in an effort to improve upon conventional response criteria for tumor measurement based efficacy endpoints for cancer immunotherapeutics as conventional response criteria may not fully capture the benefit of this product class.
-This workshop will evaluate current practices and identify opportunities to advance strategies that can provide rigorous tumor measurement-based endpoint data—accounting for the unique mechanism of action of cancer immunotherapeutics—suitable to support regulatory, payer, clinician, and patient decision making.
+This workshop evaluated current practices and identified opportunities to advance strategies that can provide rigorous tumor measurement-based endpoint data—accounting for the unique mechanism of action of cancer immunotherapeutics—suitable to support regulatory, payer, clinician, and patient decision making.